metrorailings/OwlBlog/content/posts/2022-circa-millions-week-2-predictions.md

 ##### _History_

 These two clubs have met five times over the past two seasons.
-And if there's one thing that's been made increasingly evident with each passing game, it's that Dennis Allen and his coaches are damn near masterful reducing Brady and his offense to something pedestrian.
+And if there's one thing that's been made increasingly evident with each passing game, it's that Dennis Allen and his coaches are damn near masterful rendering Brady and the Tampa offense gutless.

 ***

-### Uncertain
+### Saints +2.5

 ***

+Even without Sean Payton, the Saints don't need much motivation to bring their A-game against their divisional arch-rivals.
+So long as the will is there and Dennis Allen can still draft a masterful game plan for the defense in his new capacity as head coach, New Orleans should be able to rein in Tampa's offense, especially now that it's missing some critical playmakers from last year.
+So long as Jameis Winston doesn't cough up the ball more than once, the Saints should win.

 ### Team @ Team (-Spread)